4 Must-Own Knives for Outdoorsmen 2021

 I’ve mentioned in previous articles that I own 2 Bubba Blade knives and I highly recommend buying one for yourself.
 The 7" Hunting Knife is meant to make quick work in skinning deer, turkey, boar, or another game animal.
 I love the knife because it’s heavy enough to stay in my hand while I cut through the tendon and skin, but not too heavy to make my hand tired.
 The made is made from carbon stainless steel and does a good job of staying sharp while processing the big ungulates like deer, elk, and moose.

 I sharpen my nice blades like the Bubba blades with my wet stone and normally sharpen each knife for about 30 minutes to an hour depending on the last time I sharpened it.
 I think I may be a little OCD, but it keeps my blade working through deer when I’m cutting around the joints and knick a bone.
-I always carry a handheld sharpener when processing an animal, but this knife will stay sharp enough to get you through a dee without having it go dull.
-Personally, I sharpen my knives after each use to keep the edge and ensure it’s ready for the next time.
+I always carry a handheld sharpener when processing an animal, but this knife will stay sharp enough to get you through a deer without having it go dull.
+I sharpen my knives after each use to keep the edge and ensure it’s ready for the next time.
 No matter what knife you use, if you process a whole deer with one knife, it will not be great for the next deer.

 SOG Pillar Blackout